Contemplative arts and practices bring beauty, vividness, and wisdom to our lives and environment.

-A contemplative approach can be brought into any of the arts, including design, music, dance, and poetry.
-Many Shambhala Centres offer arts programs or host special interest groups who meet regularly to explore contemplative approaches to education, business and health care.
+All arts can incorporate a contemplative approach, including design, music, dance, and poetry.
+Many Shambhala Centres offer arts programs or host groups who meet regularly to explore contemplative approaches to education, business and health care.

-The following are some of the disciplines practiced by Shambhala members.
-Some are organized into local or even international groups.
-Others are loose networks of practitioners who share an inspiration to apply the principles of wakefulness to their personal pursuit of the arts.
+The following are some of the disciplines that Shambhala members practice.
+Some are organized into local or even international groups, and others are networks of practitioners who share an inspiration to apply the principles of wakefulness to their personal pursuit of the arts.

 Mudra Space Awareness